For over 15 years, SFA (Oxford) has been unrivalled as a global commodity authority and PGM supply and demand specialist.

 A unique 360° study on the influences affecting tomorrow’s powertrain mix arising from the megatrends of urbanisation, air quality and digitisation.
 The report removes the ‘noise’ and diversely opinionated auto mobility sector forecasts clouding the marketplace and can inform the strategic assessments of companies and organisations.

 China’s PGM market

-SFA (Oxford) has greatly expanded its analysis of China’s PGM supply chain from beyond the refinery gate to encompass the full end-use marketplace including automotive OEMS, jewellers, catalyst fabricators, petroleum refiners, glass fabricators and electronic manufactures.
+SFA (Oxford) has greatly expanded its analysis of China’s PGM supply chain from beyond the refinery gate to encompass the full end-use marketplace including automotive OEMs, jewellers, catalyst fabricators, petroleum refiners, glass fabricators and electronics manufacturers.
 Furthermore, we have developed a detailed understanding of sectoral key players/users, PGM trading, regulations, catalyst manufacturing and recycling in China.

 The SFA (Oxford) team has a fast-growing network of PGM industry contacts in China’s upstream supply linkages as well as with many downstream players and users across the automotive, chemical, jewellery, public and governmental sectors.
 Chinese keynote speakers have recently provided significant clarity and insights on precious metal recycling at our Oxford Platinum Lectures event.

 SFA (Oxford) has also undertaken a PGM market study that covers the whole of Southeast Asia.

 Autonomous vehicles market